White paper

 Stanley Black & Decker streamlines indirect tax and invoice processing with automation

 Stanley Black & Decker is an industrial company that is a worldwide leader in tools and storage, security services, and engineered fastenings.
-The company uses the Ariba ERP system and had relied on a variety of strategies to process indirect taxes, including harnessing a rates file, parking invoices, and processing them manually.
+The company uses the Ariba ERP system and has relied on various strategies to process indirect taxes, including harnessing a rates file, parking invoices, and processing them manually.
 However, none of these approaches were scalable enough for a global deployment.

 Chapter Three